microsoft/react-native-tscodegen/README.md

 This package contains all test cases for RN-TSCodegen, with unit test code.

+### RN-Playground (not ready)

+A demo from TypeScript turbo module to C++ program.

+- `npm run build`: Build the test project and build script
+  - build script will be deleted after `RN-TSCodegen` becomes a cli project
+- `npm run codegen`: Generate C++ files and copy necessary files to `./cpp/playgroundModules/`

 ### minimum-flow-parser

 This is a Flow parser, just enough to convert necessary files to TypeScript for this repo.